ayusha23/ewaste-facility-locator/README.md

 - **Booking System:** Schedule a pickup at your chosen disposal plant for hassle-free e-waste disposal.

 - **Credit Points:** Facility owners can reward users with credit points for their recycling efforts.

-- **Social Media Sharing:** Users can share their credit points and recycling achievements on social media to raise awareness about responsible e-waste disposal.
+- **Credit Points Redemption:** Users can redem the credit points and get the beautiful gifts .

 ## Getting Started